 Mission Hills Haikou is the second significant golf business offering from the Chu family who came to fame with Mission Hills Shenzhen and it's world renowned twelve course resort.

-Already ten courses are in play, with a plan for twelve more.
+Ten courses are currently in play, with a plan for twelve more.

-But wait, that's not all!
+And that's not all!

 So Mission Hills is much more than a golf project!

 The Blackstone course at Mission Hills Haikou is The Championship Course, and is the course where all the big tournaments are now being played...